mrwatson-de/fmLaunchPad/README.md

 1. Download the [latest release][fmLaunchPad releases] of fmLaunchPad.

 2. Move the folder into the Applications folder (recommended, but anywhere will do)
-   - If you also have [fmWorkMate][fmWorkMate home] place the fmLaunchPad folder alongside the fmWorkMate folder if you wish to open/edit fmLaunchPad from fmWorkMate.
+   - Note: If you also have [fmWorkMate][fmWorkMate home] place the fmLaunchPad folder alongside the fmWorkMate folder if you wish to open/edit fmLaunchPad from fmWorkMate.

+3. Read the instruction manual!
+   - Never launch any rocket without reading the manual. 😉
-3. Open fmLaunchPad in FileMaker => The welcome screen should appear
+4. Open fmLaunchPad in FileMaker
+   - The welcome screen should appear
-4. Read through the instructions to get an idea how fmLaunchPad works
-5. Prepare your rocket and modules as necessary for your requirements, as documented below
+5. Prepare your rocket and modules as necessary for your requirements
+   - see below
 6. Prime your rocket to launch at startup

-    1. Open the FileMaker Settings
+    1. Open FileMaker Settings
     2. Select 'At startup, open file'
     3. Choose the fmLaunchPad file.

-7. Launch your rocket
+7. Test Launch your rocket

-  - Click the flame at the bottom
-  - Or simply restart FileMaker
+   - Close and restart FileMaker
+   - Or click the flame in rocket view

 ## Preparing your Rocket